dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1043: Country support should align with principles of justice.
+### T1043: Support is given only when the country's actions are just.

 |Support|
 |---|